acadianamesh/acadianamesh.org/content/about/_index.md

 draft = false
 +++

-Acadiana Mesh is a community-driven initiative focused on building resilient mesh networks throughout Acadiana and Southern Louisiana using Meshtastic technology.
+Acadiana Mesh is a community-driven initiative focused on building resilient mesh networks throughout Acadiana and Southern Louisiana using Meshtastic and other mesh network technology.

 ## Our Mission